 There is no limit placed on the security deposit charged to the Tenant, so long as it is reasonable.

 Returned Payment Fee

 |Returned payment fees may not exceed $30 or 5% of the bounced payment, whichever is greater, plus the amount of any fees charged to the holder of the instrument by a financial institution.
-Ga.
-Code Ann. § 13-6-15|

-|There are no limits placed on the collection of a late charge, however the fee must be reasonable.
+|There are no limits placed on the collection of a late charge, but the fee must be reasonable.

-|Landlords may require tenants to obtain renter's insurance.
+|Landlords may require Tenants to get renter's insurance.

 Notice to Enter

 |There is no requirement for the Landlord to give notice.
-However, it is highly recommended to at least give 24 hours notice to enter the Leased premises.
+However, it is highly recommended to give at least 24 hours notice before entering the Leased premises.